Global Information Lookup Global Information

 The Sinai insurgency was an insurgency in the Sinai Peninsula, Egypt, that was commenced by Islamist militants against Egyptian security forces, which have also included attacks on civilians.[41]
 The insurgency began during the Egyptian Crisis, during which the longtime Egyptian president Hosni Mubarak was overthrown in the 2011 Egyptian revolution.[42]

-Egyptian authorities have attempted to restore their presence in the Sinai through both political and military measures.[45]
+Egyptian authorities have attempted to restore their presence in the Sinai through both political and military measures.[44]
 Egypt launched two military operations, known as Operation Eagle in mid-2011 and then Operation Sinai in mid-2012.
 In May 2013, following an abduction of Egyptian officers, violence in the Sinai surged once again.
-Following the 2013 Egyptian coup d'état, which resulted in the ousting of Egyptian president Mohamed Morsi, "unprecedented clashes" have occurred.[46]
+Following the 2013 Egyptian coup d'état, which resulted in the ousting of Egyptian president Mohamed Morsi, "unprecedented clashes" would occur.[45]

 The fallout suffered by the locals as a result of the insurgency in Sinai ranges from militant operations and the state of insecurity to extensive military operations and the demolishing of hundreds of homes and evacuating thousands of residents as Egyptian troops pressed on to build a buffer zone meant to halt the smuggling of weapons and militants from and to the Gaza strip.
 A report, compiled by a delegation from the state-funded National Council for Human Rights (NCHR), stated that most of the displaced families share the same grievances of palpable government negligence, unavailability of nearby schools for their sons and the lack of health services.[47]
 Since the start of the conflict, dozens of civilians were killed either in military operations or kidnapped and then beheaded by militants.
 In November 2017, more than 300 Sufist worshippers were killed and over 100 injured in a terrorist attack on a mosque west of the city of Al-Arish.[41]